nforgeio/nforgeio.github.io/README.md

 https://doc.neonkube.com

-I've disabled GitHub issues for this repo so please post any issues or submit pull requests over at https://github.com/nforgeio/neonKUBE where we're managing this.
+I've disabled GitHub issues for this repo so please post any issues or submit pull requests over at https://github.com/nforgeio/neonKUBE where we're managing this project.